eightys3v3n/esp8266_temperature_logger/README.md

 ESP8266 Temperature Logger

+# What it does
-Runs on an ESP8266 Arduino device, posts the temperature of a DS18B20 sensor to an MQTT server utilizing 2.4GHz WiFi.
+Runs on an ESP8266 Arduino device, posts the temperature of a DS18B20 sensor to an MQTT server utilizing 2.4GHz WiFi every defined interval.

 # Usage
 To configure, change the MQTT_SERVER, MQTT_USER, MQTT_PASS, SSID, PASSWORD defines in the source file.
 Compile and send to ESP8266 utilizing Arduino IDE.